Dhruvrajsinh21/Kafka_POC/README.md

 1. Follow the steps provided in the master branch to set up and run the Kafka POC locally.

+2. Create two kakfa topics named nginxlogs and logs for mysql using command given in readme of master branch.

-2. In this multiple_producer branch, I have added multiple producers and consumers communicating via Kafka for different topics, including:
+3. In this multiple_producer branch, I have added multiple producers and consumers communicating via Kafka for different topics, including:
-- nginx_logs
+- nginxlogs
 - logs (for mysql)

 ## Photos: